 - Modified—The date and time the policy rule was last modified.

 - Created—The date and time the policy rule was created.If the rule was created when Panorama was running PAN-OS 8.1 and the Policy Rule Hit Count setting is enabled, the First Hit date and time is used as the Created date and time on upgrade to PAN-OS 9.0.
-If the rule was created in PAN-OS 8.1 when the Policy Rule Hit Count setting is disabled, or if the rule was created when Panorama was running PAN-OS 8.0 or earlier release, the date and time Panorama was successfully upgraded to PAN-OS 9.0 is used as the Created date.
+If the rule was created in PAN-OS 8.1 when the Policy Rule Hit Count setting was disabled or if the rule was created when Panorama was running PAN-OS 8.0 or an earlier release, the Created date for the rule will be the date and time you successfully upgraded Panorama to PAN-OS 9.0

-- Click the status in the Rule Usage column to view the list of firewalls using the rule and the hit-count data for traffic that matches that rule on each firewall.
+- Click the Rule Usage status to view the list of firewalls using the rule and the hit-count data for traffic that matches that rule on each firewall.

 - From the Device context, select the appliance for which you want to view the policy rule usage data.

 - Filter rules in the selected rulebase.You can filter the rule usage for rules pushed to firewalls from Panorama.
 Panorama cannot filter rule usage for rules configured locally on the firewall.Use the rule usage filter to evaluate the rule usage within a specified period of time.
 For example, filter the selected rulebase for Unused rules within the last 30 days.
-Additionally, you can also evaluate rule usage with other rule attributes, such as the Created and Modified dates, giving you the flexibility to filter for the correct set of rules to review.
-You can use this data to help manage your rule lifecycle and determine if a rule needs to be removed in order to reduce your network attack surface.
+You can also evaluate rule usage with other rule attributes, such as the Created and Modified dates, which enables you to filter for the correct set of rules to review.
+You can use this data to help manage your rule lifecycle and to determine if a rule needs to be removed to reduce your network attack surface.